Final project

 Importantly, you are free to submit your final assignment as many times as you want, until you obtain the grade that you desire.

 To return your assignment, send the Zenodo DOI to Eetu on Slack, along with your student ID number.
 You probably won't want to include the ID number in the project files themselves, as all of those are public in perpetuity.
-Remember to also fill the course feedback form!
-(University of Helsinki students should use the official version)
+Remember to also fill the course !
+(University of Helsinki students should use the )

 As to why I'm requiring you to return your final project this way: